SiddheshBhajey1/Camera-Filters/README.md

 Steps to run the application:
 1. Create xcode project by giving any name.
 2. In project target, in Signing & Capabilities add your team and bundle identifier.
+Also select only Portrait mode for iPhone & iPad in orientation.
 3. Right click on Info.plist & select Open As -> Source code
 4. Add below code after the end of UIApplicationSceneManifest dict or you can directly replace your Info.plist file with the one present in this project: